CodeYourFuture/curriculum/content/en/js3/blocks/composing-elements/index.md

 document.body.append(filmTitle);
 ```

-We can extend this card to include all of the information about the film by creating more elements:
+We can extend this card to include more information about the film by creating more elements:

 ```js
 const film = {